dziubenzo/messaging-app-frontend/README.md

 ## How To Use

-- Create an account (you will be logged in automatically)
+- Create an account (you will be logged in automatically) or log in as guest
 - You will be assigned a number between 1000000 and 9999999 (you'll see it in the top bar, it has no other meaningful uses)
 - Click on a user to chat with them
 - Tap/hover over **My status** in the bottom left corner to set your status icon: